Scottish Episcopal Church History

-Saint Mary's and Saint James's outreach to the communities included the founding of a lunch club for the elderly (followed by a day care centre), parent and toddler meetings, home groups, a Mothers' Union branch, youth groups and a highly successful drama group for teenagers, Dramatize.
-Much time and effort was put into the chaplaincy of nine schools across the parish area and, at the other end of the age spectrum, to the care of the house-bound and those in nursing homes.
-There was also an awareness of the world beyond Buchan and we established companion relationships with parishes in Woodbury in the United States and Engcobo in Transkei, South Africa, and links with a growing number of mission partners elsewhere in Africa and also in Nepal, Palestine and Papua New Guinea.
+Saint Mary's and Saint James's outreach to the communities included the founding of a lunch club for the elderly, a day care centre, parent and toddler meetings, home groups, a Mothers' Union branch, youth groups and a highly successful drama group for teenagers, Dramatize.
+Much time and effort was put into the chaplaincy of nine schools across the parish area and, at the other end of the age spectrum, to the care of the house-bound and those in care homes.
+There was also an awareness of the world beyond Buchan and we established companion relationships with parishes in Woodbury in the United States (where the clergy of Connecticut elected Samuel Seabury as the first Bishop in America, and who was consecrated in Aberdeen in 1784, the beginning of the Anglican Communion) and also with Engcobo in Transkei, South Africa.
+Links with mission partners were formed elsewhere in Africa and also in Nepal, Palestine and Papua New Guinea.

 Vocations to ordained ministry were discerned within both Saint Mary's and Saint James's and there are fifteen priests across the world whose call to ordination was formed or nurtured during their time in Ellon and Cruden Bay.

 At the Diocesan Synod of 1979, one of the last clergy only ones, an Eldership for the Diocese of Aberdeen and Orkney was agreed.
-In Ellon the first Elders were commissioned by Bishop Fred Darwent in 1982 and in Cruden Bay a year later.
+The first Elders in the Diocese were commissioned by Bishop Fred Darwent in Ellon in 1982 and in Cruden Bay a year later.
 They were directly answerable to the bishop, with the role of working with the clergy and Lay Readers in pastoral care, compassion and love for the people.
+They could also preach and administer Communion from the Reserved Sacrament (consecrated at an earlier service or elsewhere when a priest could not be present).
 Along with this, very crucially indeed, went an encouragement to everyone in the congregations to use the gifts God had given them – everyone was thought of as having a ministry.

 Bishop Fred's successor, Bishop Bruce Cameron, commissioned additional Elders and at his request, with the encouragement of Canon Alice Mann from the Alban Institute in the United States, who faithfully stuck by us throughout the national Mission 21 programme (and actually far beyond it), time was given to working out a Mission Statement.
 It was to set out the hopes and purpose of the congregations.
 A mission statement can be written quickly, but if people are to feel part of it, and be committed to it, then it takes much longer.
 It took eight months just to get the fourteen words.
 They were (and still are) -

-The strategies and tasks to fulfil this aim were also worked out, the most important being -
+The strategies and tasks to fulfill this aim were also worked out, the most important being -

 Jesus is very clear in the Gospels about mission -

 Saint Paul has very little to say about mission but much about faithfulness.
-In 2 Corinthians he says When I am weak then I am strong and he is making the point that if we do something because we think it is a good idea we may well be doing it in our own strength, which will run out eventually.
+In 2 Corinthians he says When I am weak then I am strong and he is making the point that if we do something because we think it is a good idea we may well be doing it in our own strength, which will eventually run out.
 Paul knew that he had just to join in with whatever God was doing and he would be strong.
-This is an important element in the Ellon and Cruden Bay mission statement.
+This is a very important element in the Ellon and Cruden Bay mission statement.

 It encouraged us to realise that we did not have to be perfect or even to have special skills.
 What we had to do was be faithful and know and use all that God gives us.
 Terry Fullam, the Rector from Connecticut, told us that all the gifts needed were there among the people already, but that nobody had them all.
 For us it was to be a continuing, co-operative work of faith and love.